-Its a shame that the TouchWhiz UI doesn’t take advantage of the massive Super AMOLED display on the Galaxy Note series.
+It’s a shame that the TouchWiz UI doesn’t take advantage of the massive Super AMOLED display on the Galaxy Note series.
 Enter Good lock, another underrated app from Samsung that does multiple things.
 It has four tabs apps, contacts, bookmarks, and wallpaper.
 You can add frequently used apps on the tab to access them quickly.
-Good lock can be customized to your needs and you can keep it minimal or make it intricate like a clockwork.
+Good Lock can be customized to your needs and you can keep it minimal or make it intricate like a clockwork.
 All of this is accessed from the lock screen, how cool is that?

 Install Good Lock

 Note 9 is one of the few smartphones which gives you an option to save RAW files, you also need an app which supports RAW.
 Snapseed is a photo editor by Google which also lets you edit RAW files.
 I recommend Snapseed for its sheer number of tools and the level of customization this app offers with such a simple layout.
 You just tap to add a picture, select a style and start editing.
 There are 28 different tools where every tool tweaks the image differently.
 You get curves, WB, perspective, tonal contrast, etc. These are just to name a few.
 With Snapseed you can bring the most out of your RAW files with just your smartphone.

 The huge 6.4-inch display on the Galaxy Note 9 can be a little too much to use with one hand.
 Yes, Samsung One UI is going to make it easy in the future, but till then you can try this next app.

 Reachability cursor is an ingenious app that makes one-hand navigation so easy.
 It works like this, you install the app and grant necessary permissions.
 Now, if you swipe from the edge of the screen it would pull up a contraption of a pointer and a touchpad on the screen, as you swipe on the pad, the pointer moves in sync in the upper half of the screen.
 Look at the GIF below.
 Smart isn’t it?